Fresh violence hits India's Darjeeling hills, two killed

-MUMBAI Two people have been killed as fresh violence erupted in India's Darjeeling hills in protests over the killing earlier of a member of an ethnic minority, police said on Sunday.
+MUMBAI (Reuters) - Two people have been killed as fresh violence erupted in India's Darjeeling hills in protests over the killing earlier of a member of an ethnic minority, police said on Sunday.

 The region's Nepali-speaking Gorkha community has since last month held protests demanding a separate state, Gorkhaland, within India to protect their Himalayan culture.
 They have regularly clashed with the police.
 Seven civilians have died while dozens of security personnel have been injured.